Labor history of the United States: Knights of Labor

 The first effective labor organization that was more than regional in membership and influence was the Knights of Labor, organized in 1869.
 The Knights believed in the unity of the interests of all producing groups and sought to enlist in their ranks not only all laborers but everyone who could be truly classified as a producer.
 The acceptance of all producers led to explosive growth after 1880.
 Under the leadership of Terence V. Powderly they championed a variety of causes, sometimes through political or cooperative ventures.

 Powderly hoped to gain their ends through politics and education rather than through economic coercion.
 The Knights were especially successful in developing a working class culture, involving women, families, sports, and leisure activities and educational projects for the membership.
 The Knights strongly promoted their version of republicanism that stressed the centrality of free labor, preaching harmony and cooperation among producers, as opposed to parasites and speculators.

 One of the earliest railroad strikes was also one of the most successful.
-In 1885, the Knights of Labor led railroad workers to victory against Jay Gould and his entire Southwestern Railway system.
+In 1885, the Knights of Labor led railroad workers to victory against Jay Gould and his entire southwestern railway system, consisting of the Missouri Pacific Railroad and the Denver and Rio Grande Railway.
 In early 1886, the Knights were trying to coordinate 1,400 strikes involving over 600,000 workers spread over much of the country.
 The tempo had doubled over 1885, and involved peaceful as well as violent confrontations in many sectors, such as railroads, street railroads, and coal mining, with demands usually focused on the eight hour day.
-Suddenly, it all collapsed, largely because the Knights were unable to handle so much on their plate at once, and because they took a smashing blow in the aftermath of the Haymarket Riot in May 1886 in Chicago.
+Suddenly, it all collapsed, largely because the Knights were unable to handle so much on their plate at once, and because they took a smashing blow in the aftermath of the Haymarket affair in May 1886 in Chicago.

-The Haymarket Riot started as a strike organized by the Knights at the McCormick Reaper Factory in Chicago.
+The Haymarket affair started as a strike organized by the Knights at the McCormick Reaper Factory in Chicago.
 Along with the McCormick strike, on May 1, 80,000 mostly immigrant workers led a general strike in Chicago, along with 340,000 workers in the rest of the United States.
 Attending the strike were a rising movement of armed anarchists formed as a result of the police violence of the Great Railroad Strike of 1877.
 While beginning relatively peacefully, police and strikers began to clash.
 As strikers rallied against the McCormick plant, a team of political anarchists, who were not Knights, tried to piggyback support among striking Knights workers.
 A bomb exploded as police were dispersing a peaceful rally, killing seven policemen and wounding many others.
-The anarchists were blamed, and their spectacular trial gained national attention.
+The anarchists—who had built the bomb—were blamed.
+Their spectacular trial gained national attention.
 The Knights of Labor were seriously injured by the false accusation that the Knights promoted anarchistic violence.
-Many Knights locals transferred to the less radical and more respectable AFL unions or railroad brotherhoods.
+Some Knights locals transferred to the less radical and more respectable AFL unions or railroad brotherhoods.